Meredithnbayliss/configure-ad/README.md

 <img src="https://i.imgur.com/AiCVY4o.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In step 9, Promote as a Domain Controller:
+In step 9, we promote as a Domain Controller:
 </p>
 </p>
 <img src="https://i.imgur.com/aSUybbB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In step 10, Setup a new forest as myactivedirectory.com (can be anything, just remember what it is - I ultimately did set it up as meredithdomain.com which you'll see in the next pic):
+In step 10, we setup a new forest as myactivedirectory.com (can be anything, just remember what it is - I ultimately did set it up as meredithdomain.com which you'll see in the next pic):
 </p>
 </p>
 <img src="https://i.imgur.com/Ug7AvHN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In step 11, Restart and then log back into DC-1 as user: meredithdomain.com\meredithnbayliss:
+In step 11, we restart and then log back into DC-1 as user: meredithdomain.com\meredithnbayliss:
 </p>
 </p>
 <img src="https://i.imgur.com/c1ga4x8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In step 12, Create an Admin and Normal User Account in AD
+In step 12, we create an Admin and Normal User Account in AD

 In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES” and another one called "_ADMINS":
 </p>